ChineseHCP/CHCP/README.md

 <a id="Additional-Processing-for-Resting-state-Functional-MRI"></a>
 ## Additional Processing for Resting-state Functional MRI (rfMRI)

-Additional processing steps to the rfMRI data in the fs_LR_32k surface were performed after ICA-FIX denoising as postprocessing using Computational Brain Imaging Group (CBIG) repository released by Prof. Thomas Yeo (https://github.com/ThomasYeoLab/CBIG).
+Additional processing steps to the rfMRI data in the fs_LR_32k surface were performed after ICA-FIX denoising as postprocessing using CBIG repository released by Prof. Thomas Yeo (https://github.com/ThomasYeoLab/CBIG).
 These additional processing including: i) regressing the global signal, averaged ventricular signal, six motion parameters, and their temporal derivatives (18 regressors). ii) motion censoring and interpolation, in which volumes with FD > 0.2 mm or DVARS > 75 were flagged as outliers.
 BOLD runs with more than half the volumes flagged as outliers were removed. iii) bandpass filtering (0.01-0.08 Hz).
 The names of these shell scripts are as follow, and located in the `${CBIGDIR}/stable_projects/preprocessing/CBIG_fMRI_Preproc2016` directory:

 - `CBIG_preproc_regression.csh`